4 Cool Reasons Why School Buses Have White Roofs

 White color is a poor conductor of heat, meaning it does not absorb a lot of cold when cold outside.
 The white roof will stay comfortable on a cold day as the temperature drops.

-If a bus was painted or covered with a dark-colored roof, it would stay cool because of its dark color.
+If a bus were painted or covered with a dark-colored roof, it would stay cool because of its dark color.
 This would make it harder for the bus driver to maintain passengers’ comfort and safety inside the bus.

 3. Improves Visibility by Other Motorists